There is currently no scheduled PAL/RPAL class.

 - $100 – Restricted Firearms, add-on to the Non-Restricted Firearms portion

 There are two course textbooks: The “Canadian Firearms Safety Course” text, for the Non-Restricted portion of the course, and the “Canadian Restricted Firearms Safety Course” for the Restricted portion of the course.
 Retailers carrying the texts in the Prince George area include: Books & Company and the College of New Caledonia bookstore.
 The PG Public Library also has copies.
-An electronic versions of the combined text is also available; click on the link below to view:
+An electronic version of the combined text is also available at no cost; click on the link below to view:

 How to Register:

 There are two ways to register for the firearms course.
 You may register for the next available section of the course online with your credit card via PayPal:

 - Non-Restricted Firearms Course ($170)